Fair Active Learning: Solving the Labeling Problem in Insurance: Fair active learning

 \subsection{Fair active sampling}

 In model-agnostic active learning, choosing the best sample that balance risk and fairness can be achieved by using the optimal fair prediction ${h}_t^{(fair)}$ instead of the (unfair) prediction $h_t$ in the maximisation of the importance score function.
-This model-agnostic \textit{fair active learning} (FAL) approach is presented in Algorithm~\ref{alg:fairactivelearning}.
+This model-agnostic \textit{fair active learning} (FAL) approach is presented in Algorithm~\ref{alg:fairactivelearning} and illustrated in Figure \ref{fig:FAL}.
 Since we render the labeled data $\mathcal{D}_t^{(train)}$ fairer w.r.t. a sensitive feature, the estimator $h_t$ trained on this data should also be fair.
 In particular, this approach can be applied to all sampling strategies that use the output of the probabilistic learning model (also called \textit{query-agnostic}).
+A comparison between different methods is provided in Table \ref{Table:comparisonmodel}.